doc-ai/net-runner-ios/README.md

 By default Net Runner outputs a property list representation of your model's output in the info section at the bottom of the screen.
 If you would prefer to format this output, create a class that conforms to the `ModelOutput` protocol and implement, specifically, the `localizedDescription` method.

 You can then register your class with the `ModelOutputManager`.
-The manager uses the *model.type* field in the model's JSON description, so that you can register a single output class for multiple kinds of models.
+The manager uses the *model.type* field in the model's JSON description, so that you can register a single output class for multiple models.

 ```objc
 + (NSDictionary<NSString*,Class>*)classes {